 Some of the ruins are on private mining land, so you need to be careful about where you go.
 From Caliente, NV Head southeast on Market St toward Front St. Turn right onto US-93 S/Front St and then turn left onto S Poleline Rd.
 Keep left and head about 5.8 miles to Delmar.

 Founded in 1902, Goldfield’s real claim to fame comes from the Earp brothers.
 Shortly after the famous gunfight at the OK Corral in Tombstone, Arizona both Wyatt Earp and Virgil Earp called Goldfield home.
 Nevada legend says that Virgil actually served as the town’s deputy sheriff, and Wyatt was a pit boss in Tex Rickard’s gambling casino.

-Goldfield is also home to an infamous haunted hotel called the Goldfield Hotel.
+Goldfield is also home to an infamously haunted hotel called the Goldfield Hotel.
 Ghosts of children playing in the lobby have been reported, in addition to a ghost that people claim randomly stabs hotel guests.

 From Vegas take US-95 N for about three hours.

-Good Springs, Nevada
+Ghost Town in Good Springs, Nevada

 The Goodsprings Mining and ranching community was first mined back in 1856.
 The town is still home to a couple of hundred people and features some old miners cabins and relics from the past.
 The town is also home to the famous Pioneer Saloon, which has been featured in numerous Hollywood movies and T.V.
 Shows.